dnsimple/dnsimple-developer/content/v2/zones/ns-records.markdown

 ## Update zone NS records {#updateZoneNsRecords}

-Update the NS records for a zone in DNSimple.

     PUT /:account/zones/:zone/ns_records

-List name servers for the domain in the account.
+Update the NS records for a zone in the account.

 ### Parameters